Find Grad Schools

 Job Opportunities for Farm Labor Contractors

 In the United States, there were 3,000 jobs for Farm Labor Contractor in 2016.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractor by 2026.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+There will be an estimated 300 positions for Farm Labor Contractor per year.

 undefined